 Labor Day may not be the first official day of fall, but for many it feels likes the unofficial end to summer.
-While warm days are sure to follow the holiday weekend, they are certainly numbered.
-Before long the air will turn crisp, the leaves will fall, and snow will be in future forecasts.
+While warm days are sure to follow the holiday weekend, before long the air will turn crisp, the leaves will fall, and snow will be in future forecasts.
+Increase your property value and curb appeal, by completing a few home projects before winter sets in

 Home Projects to Do Before Labor Day